Hoshiharetsu/dat-202_sp20/week01/README.md

 2. Let's talk a bit about our topics and our planned approach to covering them (see below, "3.
 So, what are we up to this semester?")
 3. Can we live with GitHub, or shall I open our Blackboard shell?
 4. Reminder that we have [a Slack channel](https://ccac-data-analytics.slack.com) (#dat-202) for this course.
 You need to use your CCAC email address to register.
+5. There are some career fairs and resume review activites coming up this semester.
+I've put information into [/files/announcements/](./files/announcements).

 ## <span id="plans">3.
 So, what are we up to this semester?</span>